The Complete College Dorm Packing Checklist for First-Year Students (Updated for 2026)

 You’re probably not going to have a sprawling suite with its own living room, kitchen, and bathroom like you might see on TV.

-You’re going to have a small space with a bed, desk, and maybe a small table or dresser.
+You’re going to have a small space with a bed, desk, and a small dresser and either a small closet or hanging space in a cabinet.
 And that’s it.

 Maybe you’ll be lucky enough to have a dorm with a private bathroom, but chances are you’re going to be in a communal bathroom situation with at least a few other people.
 Pack some shower shoes.
 You will thank me later.